 Procedural controls should encompass patient risk flagging systems that alert practitioners to individuals with documented histories of aggression, protocols for two-practitioner consultations when elevated risk is identified, procedures for accessing security personnel support, and clear escalation pathways when situations deteriorate.

 Training represents a critical component often insufficiently addressed.
 Practitioners require education in recognising early warning signs of escalating aggression, de-escalation communication techniques, personal safety positioning within consulting spaces, appropriate use of security systems, and post-incident response procedures.
-Ahpra provides guidance on workplace violence and aggression management that can be used to develop training programs.
+Aphra provides guidance on workplace violence and aggression management that can be used to develop training programs.

 Practitioner strategies during difficult consultations